5rahim/seanime/README.md

 <img src="docs/images/v1/seanime-manga1.gif" alt="preview" width="49%"/>
 </p>

+## About

+Seanime is a free and open-source media server built around AniList and other anime APIs to provide a seamless experience for anime and manga enthusiasts.
+It combines a lightweight server with a user-friendly web interface to manage and consume your local anime library, download new episodes, find new shows, read and download manga chapters, and more.

 Feel free to open issues or contribute.
 Leave a star if you like this project!

 # Features

-### Server + Web Interface

-- 🪶 **Lightweight server**
-  - Low resource usage
-  - Performant and responsive
-- 🖥️ **Cross-platform**
+### General

-  - Works on Windows, macOS, and Linux
+- 🪶 Lightweight and performant server
-- 🔥 **User-friendly**
-  - Simple and intuitive web interface
+- 🔥 Simple and intuitive web interface
-  - Easy to set up and use
+- 🖥️ Cross-platform (Windows, macOS, Linux)
-- 🌐 **Seamless integration with AniList**
+- 🌐 Full integration with AniList
-  - Manage your AniList collection (anime and manga)
+- 🔒 No data collection
-  - Discover new anime, browse entries, get recommendations
 - ✈️ **Offline mode**
-  - Consume media in the ‘offline view’ with downloaded metadata and images
+  - Use the main features as if you were online, with cached metadata and images
   - Record your progress offline and sync when you’re online
-- 🔒 **No data collection**

 ### Anime

 - 🗂️ **Local anime library**
-  - **Scan** your local anime library effortlessly
+  - Powerful library scanner
-  -  **No mandatory folder structure** or naming convention
+  -  **No mandatory folder structure** and **no naming conventions**
   - Browse and manage your library with metadata
   - Support for torrents with absolute episode numbers
+  - Support for specials, OVAs, movies, NCs
+  - Multiple metadata providers (AniList, AniDB, TVDB)
 - ⬇️ **Download new episodes & movies**
-    - Smart search engine powered by public trackers (AnimeTosho, Nyaa), SeaDex
+    - Search engine for public trackers (AnimeTosho, Nyaa, Nyaa Sukebei)
     - Integration with **qBittorrent** & **Transmission**
+    - Active torrent list interface
+    - View upcoming and missing episodes
+    - SeaDex support
 - 🥱 **Automate your library**
-  - Download new episodes automatically by using custom filters
+  - Create custom rules and let Seanime download new episodes automatically
+  - Rules can filter by quality, release group, episode number
+  - Smart and powerful RSS feed parser
 - 🎞️ **External Players**
     - **MPV**, **VLC**, and **MPC-HC** support
-    - Sync progress to AniList (& MAL) automatically
+    - Automatic progress tracking and syncing to AniList (& MAL)
-    - Create **playlists** and queue episodes
+    - Create **playlists** to play episodes in order

 ### Manga / Manhwa

-- 📕 **Browse and manage** your AniList manga/manhwa collection
+- 📕 **Browse and manage** your manga/manhwa collection
+  - Browse your AniList manga collection
+  - View manga details, and recommendations
+  - Search for new manga
+- 📖 **Read chapters**
-- 📖 **Read** chapters from various sources
+  - Display and read chapters from various sources
   - Built-in, customizable **manga reader**
   - Custom reader settings for different series
-- ⬇️ **Download chapters** for offline reading
+- ⬇️ **Download chapters**
+  - Easily download multiple chapters for offline reading
-  - Bulk downloads, persistent download queue
+  - Persistent download queue

 ### And more

 - 📺 **Online streaming**
   - Stream episodes from online sources using the built-in player
   - Support for multiple sources
-- **MyAnimeList integration**
+- **MyAnimeList integration** for syncing progress
-  - Automatically update your progress on MyAnimeList
-- **Quality of life features**
-  - Customizable UI, Scan summaries, advanced anime search, and more
+- **Customizable UI**
+- **Logs and scan summaries**
+- **Advanced anime/manga search**
+- **Discord Rich Presence**

 ### What it is not